qCMOS cameras qCMOS cameras

 Experimental setup with ORCA-Quest

-Provided by Steven Coleman at Visitech international with their VT-iSIM, high speed super resolution live cell imaging system.
+Data courtesy of Steven Coleman at VisiTech International with their VT-iSIM, high-speed super-resolution live cell imaging system.

 Bioluminescence